OUR COMMITMENT TO YOU

 ---|---|

-We continuously review key areas of concern and this drives investment for improvement as part of our business planning process.
+We are continuously reviewing key areas of concern voiced by our passengers and this drives investment for improvement as part of our ongoing business planning process.

 7. Assistance

-There are 2 options for booking assistance:You can book assistance by either using the online booking form on our Passenger Assist webpage, or by calling our dedicated Passenger Assist line on 0800 316 1323.
+There are 2 options for booking assistance:You can book assistance by either using the online booking form on our Passenger Assist webpage, or by calling our dedicated Passenger Assist line on 0800 316 1323, available 24/7 except Christmas Day and Boxing Day.

 For the most effective service, we recommend booking and reserving assistance (by the online booking form or phone) 2 hours before you travel.